Upper Kali Gandaki Rafting

 Sauli is the rafting put-in-point.
 The river drops into imposing canyons filled with powerful big volume white-water.
 There is a wide variety of fauna and flora including dense forests, jungle and also remote villages.
 Just enough easier water to regroup and prepare for the next big challenge separates rapids like “Captivity”, “Flip and Strip” and “Gods House”.
 Towards the end of the trip the river gradient begins to ease as the Karnali leaves the mountains and flows out into the Gangetic plains of Terai.
 Jungle is thickens and the river is broadens than pristine Beaches become bigger and more beautiful.

-Close encounter with Arun River
+Arun River Rafting

 Everest Trek